tomhazledine/related-posts/complex-data/content/2022-10-24-oblique-strategies-via-npx.md

     excerpt: Crafting command-line scripts to calculate the most frequently used letters in Wordle (and finding an optimal sequence of starting words).
     summary:
-      - This is similar to what you've just read because both blog posts detail the creation and implementation of code scripts within a terminal for creative purposes, offering returns on learning and productivity in terminal usage, and foster appreciation for tackling interesting challenges using coding.
+      - "This is similar to what you've just read because both posts explore leveraging coding to solve unique challenges: the first uses `npx` to help implement Oblique Strategies, while the second employs command-line scripts to optimize word choices while playing a game."
     score: 0.8017603510233204
-  - relativePath: 2017-06-28-you-can-now-install-picobel-using-npm
+  - relativePath: 2017-04-30-picobel-js-css-audio-player
-    permalink: /you-can-now-install-picobel-using-npm/
+    permalink: /picobel-js-css-audio-player/
-    date: 2017-06-28
+    date: 2017-04-30
-    tags:
-      - articles
+    tags: articles
     categories:
       - audio
-      - code
-    title: You can now install Picobel using NPM
+    title: Introducing Picobel.js - an audio player you can style with css
-    excerpt: Picobel is my open source JavaScript tool for turning HTML audio tags into styleable markup.
+    excerpt: Picobel.js is a lightweight dependency-free Javascript tool that converts html audio tags into styleable markup.
     summary:
-      - This is similar to what you've just read because it also discusses the usage of `npm` packages, focusing this time on the publication and deployment of a JavaScript tool called Picobel, offering insights into modern development workflow that complements the author's earlier delve into `npx` processes.
+      - This is similar to what you've just read because it covers the development and use of an innovative open-source tool, like the `npx oblique-strategy` command, provides detailed information on how to implement and customize it, and invites involvement from the online community for its improvement, all of which is hosted on GitHub for easy access.
-    score: 0.7863050597918745
+    score: 0.7555841241028531

 ---